-6.05.0806.05.090 Administration And Enforcement
+6.05.090 Administration And Enforcement

-- A. The Sheriff for Clackamas County shall administer, supervise, and perform all acts necessary to enforce this chapter.
-As applicable, Code Section 2.07 shall govern the procedure associated with any compliance hearing. - B. Citation: whenever a person produces or permits to be produced sound which is found in violation of, or contrary to, any provision of this chapter, that person may be issued a citation. - C. Unsworn persons may be utilized, as the Sheriff deems necessary, to issue citations for violation of this chapter, under the provisions of ORS 204.635.
+A. The Sheriff for Clackamas County shall administer, supervise, and perform all acts necessary to enforce this chapter.
+As applicable, Code Section 2.07 shall govern the

-- D. Forms of Citation: the form for the citation to be issued under this chapter shall contain the following: a description of the specific violation alleged, the name and address of the person producing or permitting the violation, the description of the sound source, the time and place of the occurrence of the violation, the name and address of the office of the Sheriff, a form for admitting or denying the violation as provided by subsection F of this section, and a schedule of the forfeiture amounts for specific violations. - E. Upon citation of a person for a violation of this chapter, the person issuing the citation may seize the offending sound source as evidence.
+- procedure associated with any compliance hearing. - B. Citation: whenever a person produces or permits to be produced sound which is found in violation of, or contrary to, any provision of this chapter, that person may be issued a citation. - C. Unsworn persons may be utilized, as the Sheriff deems necessary, to issue citations for violation of this chapter, under the provisions of ORS 204.635. - D. Forms of Citation: the form for the citation to be issued under this chapter shall contain the following: a description of the specific violation alleged, the name and address of the person producing or permitting the violation, the description of the sound source, the time and place of the occurrence of the violation, the name and address of the office of the Sheriff, a form for admitting or denying the violation as provided by subsection F of this section, and a schedule of the forfeiture amounts for specific violations. - E. Upon citation of a person for a violation of this chapter, the person issuing the citation may seize the offending sound source as evidence.
 It is the intent of this chapter to avoid such seizures except where the person being cited has received two previous citations within the previous six- (6) months for the same or similar sound source.
-The previous citations may, but need not, occur on the same date as the citation, which prompts the seizure. - 1.
-A person who receives a citation for violation of this chapter shall respond within fourteen (14) days of the issuance of the citation by payment of any penalties established under this chapter, or by requesting a hearing as provided in subsections G and H of this sectionCounty Code Section 2.07.040. - F. The nNotice of hHearing and the procedure associate with the compliance hearing is subject to those provisions of County Code Section 2.07. : a person who receives a citation for violation of this chapter may deny all or part of the alleged violation by completing an appropriate response form, attached to the citation, and mailing or delivering it to the Sheriff's office, as indicated on the citation.
-Upon receipt, the Sheriff's office shall forward the form to the office of the hearing officer, who shall establish a time and place for the hearing and provide notice of it to the person who received the citation.
-Notice of the time and place of the hearing shall be made by mailing the notice to the address designated by the person who received the citation.
-The notice shall be sent by regular first class mail. - G. Hearings Officer: the Board of County Commissioners shall appoint a quasi-judicial hearing officer or officers to hear and determine cases of alleged violations of this chapter.
-The hearing officer may establish a schedule of the amounts of forfeiture for violations with the approval of the Board of County Commissioners. - Every hearing to determine whether this chapter has been violated shall be held before a hearing officer.
-The hearing officer may prescribe procedures for the conduct of such hearings. - 3.
-Evidence, including rebuttal evidence, may be presented at the hearing and shall be limited to that which is relevant to the violation alleged. - 4.
-The hearing officer has the authority to administer oaths and take the testimony of witnesses.
-The hearings officer may issue subpoenas in accordance with Oregon Rule of Civil Procedure 55, provided that if the person who receives a citation desires that witnesses be ordered to appear by subpoena, he must so request in writing either at the time response is made to the citation or subsequently by mail at any time before five (5) days prior to the scheduled hearing.
-A deposit for each witness in an amount set by resolution of the Board of County Commissioners shall accompany the request, such deposit to be refunded if no forfeiture is assessed or if the total witness cost is less than the amount deposited.
-Witnesses appearing by subpoena shall be allowed the same fees and mileage as allowed in civil cases in district court.
-If a forfeiture is declared, the person ordered to forfeit shall also be ordered to pay all witness fees.
+The previous citations may, but need not, occur on the same date as the citation, which prompts the seizure. - F. A person who receives a citation for violation of this chapter shall respond within fourteen (14) days of the issuance of the citation by payment of any penalties established under this chapter, or by requesting a hearing as provided in County Code Section 2.07.040. - G. The notice of hearing and the procedure associated with the compliance hearing is subject to those provisions of County Code Section 2.07. - H. In addition to any other enforcement procedures, the Board of County Commissioners may, upon its own motion, or upon receipt of a petition requesting hearing by the Board, issue its order to the person producing or permitting to be produced, the sound which allegedly violates this chapter, to appear before the Board and show cause why the Board should not declare the sound a violation of this chapter and order the violation abated.

-- 5. The parties shall have the right to cross-examine witnesses who testify. - 6.G.
-After due consideration of the evidence and arguments, the hearings officer shall determine whether the violation as alleged in the complaint the complaint has been established.
-If the violation has been established, the hearings officer shall issue a decision including a brief statement of the findings of fact necessary to establish a violation and ordering the person to pay an appropriate forfeiture and witness costs, to be paid into the County General Fund.
-The decision and order may be oral and issued at the conclusion of the hearing, but in all cases must be recorded in the record of the hearing. - H. In addition to any other enforcement procedures, the Board of County Commissioners may, upon its own motion, or upon receipt of a petition requesting hearing by the Board, issue its order to the person producing or permitting to be produced, the sound which allegedly violates this chapter, to appear before the Board and show cause why the Board should not declare the sound a violation of this chapter and order the violation abated.
 Noncompliance with the order may result in the Board referring the matter to the County Counsel for enforcement. - I. An attorney at any hearing may represent a person who receives a citation or an order to show cause, provided that in the case of representation by an attorney, the person gives one (1) day of written notice to the hearings officer or Board of County Commissioners so that the County may, at its option, arrange for representation by an attorney on its behalf. - J. County Counsel may prosecute or bring a civil action against violators of this chapter, or those who fail to comply with the hearing procedure, or an order of the Hearings Officer or Board.
 Such action shall be brought or pursued in the District or Circuit Court of the State of Oregon.